thinkcompany/think_dev-standards/development-standards/css.md

 ### BEM

-BEM is a methodology that spans an entire project's lifecycle.
+BEM is a front-end naming methodology that spans an entire project's lifecycle.
 Designers, Front-End Developers, and Back-End Developers are all working on the same codebase, and are always aware of how design decisions inform architecture decisions.
 These are the origins of the BEM methodology:

 * Standard projects should be developed fast and the results last long: a product created in a short time, built on an architecture that ensures its maintainability and longevity for years.
 * A project involves many people.
 The ability to efficiently organize people’s work in a team is important, whether it’s a team of two or dozens of developers.